Derwent Valley Line CRP

 Walking in this area offers breathtaking views throughout the Derwent Valley.
 Popular walking routes include the Cromford Canal between Cromford, Whatstandwell and Ambergate, High Tor between Matlock and Matlock Bath and The Chevin above Belper.

 Take one of 12 Derwent Valley station to station walks over scenic hillside, riverside and woodland routes between stations.
-Find shorter walks from each station in the Derwent Valley Line Activity Book.
+Why not discover the scenic walks that run along the Derwent Valley line, find out more here.
+Alternatively find shorter walks from each station in the Derwent Valley Line Activity Book.

 Matlock Bath Illuminations